learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 ## Introduction

 The final piece of using _statements_ to control the flow of Ruby execution is **repetition**.
 While the **default sequence** requires Ruby to execute top-down, left to right, we've seen that we can skip chunks of code using the _selection_ statement `if...else...end`.
-In some ways the reverse of _selection_ is
-_repetition_: "Don't move on," we tell Ruby, "do something else until I say it's OK to move on."
+In some ways the reverse of _selection_ is _repetition_: "Don't move on," we tell Ruby.
+"Instead do something else until I say it's OK to move on."
 The most fundamental _repetition_ construct, present in pretty much every programming language, is the `while...do...end` loop.

 Ruby features other _repetition_ statements, but, for the most part, they're simplifications on the `while...do...end` statement.